Gambling Addiction Hotline vs Therapy: What’s the Difference?

 • Support Groups: Groups such as Gamblers Anonymous offer peer support.

-• Financial Counseling: Professional help can provide strategies for managing any financial issues related to gambling.
+• Financial Counseling: Professional help can provide strategies for managing financial issues related to gambling.

-• Educational Materials: Resources that provide information about gambling addiction and coping strategies can be beneficial.
+• Educational Materials: Resources providing information about gambling addiction and coping strategies can be beneficial.

 Need Help Now?